Wednesday, December 24, 2025

 Time that didn’t have to be earned.

-When I can’t, you don’t fill the space.
+When I can’t, she don’t fill the space.

 That’s not a field goal.